Mark-Hetherington/okta.github.io/_source/_code/php/quickstart-signin-widget.md

 Each public key is identified by a `kid` attribute, which corresponds with the `kid` claim in the [Access Token header](/docs/api/resources/oauth2.html#token-authentication-methods).

 The access token is signed by an RSA private key, and we publish the future signing key well in advance.
-However, in an emergency situation you can still stay in sync with Okta's key rotation.
+However, in an emergency situation you can still stay in sync with Okta&#8217;s key rotation.
 Have your application check the `kid`, and if it has changed and the key is missing from the local cache, check the `jwks_uri` value in the [authorization server metadata](/docs/api/resources/oauth2.html#retrieve-authorization-server-metadata) and you can go back to the [jwks uri](/docs/api/resources/oauth2.html#get-keys) to get keys again from Okta

 Please note the following: